 The Bereavement Support Payment1 is paid at two different rates depending on if you are responsible for children.
 The Bereavement Support Payment rate is monthly payments of £350 for 18 months, or a once-off payment of £3,500 in the first month, for women who are pregnant or entitled to Child Benefit2.
 Anyone else is entitled to £100 monthly for 18 months, or a one-off payment during the first month of £2,500.

 Bereavement Support Payment claims can only be backdated for 3 months.
 Ensure you file your claim within 3 months of your spouse or civil partner’s death to avoid losing out.

 Bereavement Support Payments and Other Benefits

-The one-off payment received under the Bereavement Support programme could count as savings and affect your eligibility for some means-tested benefits.
+The one-off payment received under the Bereavement Support program could count as savings and affect your eligibility for some means-tested benefits.
 This will only apply if the lump sum remains after a year and takes you over the £6,000 savings limit.
 This could reduce benefits such as Income Support, Housing Benefit, and Employment and Support Allowance.

 Bereavement Benefits for Couples Living Together

 If you were living together with your partner, but not married or in a civil partnership, you, unfortunately, can’t claim bereavement benefits.
-However, you can apply for Universal Credit if you are on a low income after the death.
+However, you can apply for Universal Credit if you are on a low income after your death.